JustinCredibuilt/hossync_help/docs/public/connecting-providers/eld-connection.md

 ## What to check after saving

 - the connection status changes from `not configured` to `needs test`
+- for Samsara, OAuth shows `Connected` before you test
 - the test completes successfully
 - the provider remains marked `active`